Share This Post

 Table of Contents

-Ryan Patrick is the 23rd U.S. Attorney for the Southern District of Texas for the U.S. Department of Justice.
-He was on November 2, 2017, nominated by the United States President Donald Trump for the post.
-He took over the position as the U.S. Attorney on January 8, 2018.
+Ryan K. Patrick is the 23rd U.S. Attorney for the Southern District of Texas for the U.S. Department of Justice.
+Patrick was nominated for the post on November 2, 2017, by the United States President Donald Trump.
+Ryan K. Patrick took over the position as the U.S. Attorney on January 8, 2018.
 It was done after unanimous voice vote approval in the U.S. Senate on December 20, 2017.
 Kenneth Magidson preceded him.

 Ryan’s full name is Ryan Kelley Goeb Patrick, and he was born in the year 1979.
 His father Dan Patrick is the Lieutenant Governor of Texas.
 Ryan is also an American lawyer and ex-judge who currently holds the role of the nation’s principal litigator.

 Ryan K. Patrick holds a strong record as a prosecutor and criminal court judge.